barnabymorgan/DataPipeline/README.md

 ## Milestone 1: Data Ingestion - Configure the API

-- Example: The FastAPI framework allows for fast and easy construction of APIs and is combined with pydantic, which is used to assert the data types of all incoming data to allow for easier processing later on.
+- The FastAPI framework allows for fast and easy construction of APIs and is combined with pydantic, which is used to assert the data types of all incoming data to allow for easier processing later on.
 The server is ran locally using uvicorn, a library for ASGI server implementation.

 ```python
 app = FastAPI()